th2-net/th2-data-services/documentation/api/data.md

 )
 ```

-Converts data to jsons format.
+[DEPRECATED] Converts data to json lines.

-`Jsons format` means every line is a valid json, but the whole file - not.
+Every line is a valid json, but the whole file - not.